 Due to the travel time they consume, and considering that they’re expected to connect with a specific target market, outside sales reps may sell to fewer customers.

-Basically put, you can distinguish inside sales vs outside sales as follows:
+Basically put, you can distinguish between inside sales vs outside sales as follows:

 - Inside Sales — Reaches more people, but the revenue from each client may be smaller